liuyuit/study/Life/EF English/EF Online course/Level 3/Unit 4 Talking about your career.md

 Why do you like this job?

-Because I can full play of my creation ability.
+Because I can give  full play of my creation ability.